SubbalakshmiC/CCNA-1/ccnaDan.md

 we know 3 areas: backbone, normal, stub.

 > "its pretty much the same, but slightly different" - Rob

+### Implementing OSPFv3 for IPV6

+OSPFv3 will support ipv4 as well as ipv6.

+v3 is an implementation that allow OSPF to use ipv6.

+you still have all of the tables that you would do anyway

+the address will obviously have to change due to the fact that you are using ipv6. these addresses in OSPFv3 are:

+* FF02::5
+* FFO2::6

+the router ID's still use 32 bit router ID. it will still go through seeing if there is any manual setting, and loopback and so on.

+YOU WILL NEED TO HAVE AN IPV4 INTERFACE SO THAT IT CAN AUTOMATICALLY GET A ROUTER ID THAT IS 32 BITS IN LENGTH. if it cannot get a router ID then OSPF will not be able to start, and so you will set it manually or set up an ipv4 interface.

+OSPF is enabled on a link basis, not a network basis. so you would have to apply it to an interface, and therefor you would not apply it by the network address.

+### troubleshooting

+there are 3 main things that you would want to check if there is a problem:

+* OSPF neighbour adjacencies
+	* **different areas**
+	* do all of the things that need to match, actually match.
+		* look at running config
+		* show ip protocols / other commands
+		* debug
+	* ACL
+	* passive interface
+	* show ip OSPF neighbors
+	* show ip interface brief
+	* show ip OSPF interface
+	* show ip protocols
+* OSPF routing tables
+	* show ip route
+	* show ip protocols
+	* show ip OSPF interface
+	* show ip route [address]
+	* is there another routing protocol running with a lower AD running.
+	* distance 85 - will set the AD of a protocol
+* OSPF path selection
+	* show ip route
+	* show ip OSPF

 ## Wide-Area networks